gfting/stocket-chat/README.md

 # Reactify
 - Make everything React
 - Estimate: <1 session with current amount of code
+- Interaction with server
+  - Frontend needs to make requests to new backend URL via CORS

 # Stock stuff
 - Parse chats to handle tickers, output data